ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 # Subnautica Below Zero Multiplayer

 An multiplayer modification for the game Subnautica BZ.

+## Source Code Information

+The source code in this repository is shared to help you understand how Subnautica Below Zero Multiplayer works and to guide you when modding other games.
+I don't accept any contributions, so don't send any pull requests.
+The source code in the repo may not contain the latest version of the mod.
+The mod is being developed by me only in a different repo.
+So I will occasionally update the public source code in this repo.

 [![Discord](https://img.shields.io/discord/994133148046725160?logo=discord&logoColor=white)](https://discord.gg/Gq9nush6SP)
 [![Crowdin](https://badges.crowdin.net/subnautica-bz-multiplayer-mod/localized.svg)](https://crowdin.com/project/subnautica-bz-multiplayer-mod)